 Add in some chopped up crispy pancetta or bacon.
-You can even add in chicken strips for a complete meal.
+Add in citrus for some brightness if you have it on hand.

 I used a warm honey mustard vinaigrette that can be made with honey or maple syrup.
 Either works incredibly well.
 If you don’t have time to dress the salad ahead, warm the dressing.
 It will relax the kale.
 Also add the pumpkin seeds and sweet potatoes when they are hot.
 Kale can handle this.

 The KEY to this salad is to taste it before serving, make sure it’s seasoned with enough salt and pepper.

-In fact, if there is salad left over, just refrigerate and heat up in microwave or saute the left overs in a pan.
+If there is salad left over, just refrigerate and sauté the left overs in a pan.
 It takes on a slightly different melted down texture, but still remains somewhat structured and it’s very good.
 The only thing I would not add to this salad is cheese, which I think would drown the nice flavors the sweet potato brings.

 The dressing is sweetened by either honey or maple syrup to offset the heavy dose of vinegar and the punch of mustard, but it is so good.
-It’s going to taste a bit vinegary when you taste it, but that does settle down as the kale takes hold of it.
+It’s going to taste a bit vinegary when you taste it, but will settle down as the kale takes hold of it.